Noeman Mirza, RN, PhD

 Dean's Honour List

-Mirza, N., Akhtar-Danesh, N., Noesgaard, C., Martin, L., & Byrne, C. (Accepted).
-Usefulness of abductive reasoning in problem-based learning: A pilot study.
+Mirza, N., Akhtar-Danesh, N., Noesgaard, C., Martin, L., & Byrne, C. (published early electronically, 2019).
+Usefulness of abductive reasoning in nursing education: A pilot study.
 Nurse Educator.

 Mirza, N., Akhtar-Danesh, N., Noesgaard, C., Martin, L., & Byrne, C. (2017).
 Transforming problem-based learning through abductive reasoning.
 Quality Advancement in Nursing Education, 3(2), Article 2.